The beginner's guide to learning French vocabulary

 As any lesson about colors should, I’ll list the most common colors in French and then I’ll give additional examples for every color.

-Here are 11 popular colors and how to say them in French along an example in a sentence:
+Here are 11 popular colors and how to say them in French along with an example in a sentence:

 - Blue in French is bleu.